matomo-org/matomo/misc/internal-docs/content-tracking.md

       * note to myself: They should be able to parse a node that we parse for all content as you maybe wanna parse only the replaced ajax content. maybe v2
     * index.php, /foo/bar --> will be directly replaced by piwik.php in case clickNode (element having clickAttribute/Class) is an "A" element
     * Need to think about possible XSS.
 If an attacker can set href attributes on that website and we replace attribute based on that but should be ok ...
+* "note: as a user, I see that piwik.php redirects is the default "click tracking" solution, but I want to be able to disable this piwik.php redirect and instead use the link tracking 500ms solution."
+   * You said this is V2 right?
+* FYI: Piwik Mobile displays currently only one metric, so people won't see impressions and number of interactions or ratio next to each other

 ## Answered Questions
 1. Can the same content piece have different names / targets?
 Can the same content name have different targets/pieces?